jaspector

 The city zoning ordinance says it is unlawful to commence excavation, construction, moving, alteration, repair, or filling of land without a permit issued by the Building Inspector.
 The city also publishes permit forms for demolition, sign, and other building-related work.

-Typical processing time is Thin public data.
+Building permit processing times in Hohenwald, TN typically run Thin public data.
 The city does not publish a universal turnaround time on the reviewed pages.
 The peddler permit page is separate and notes 24 to 48 hours for that permit only, which does not establish a building-permit processing standard..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Hohenwald, TN.
 The following work is generally exempt: Detached decks less than 200 square feet and less than 30 inches above grade; Thin public data: the city did not publish a complete permit exemption list on the reviewed pages; Verify any minor-work exemption directly before assuming a permit is not required, because the zoning ordinance language is broad and the city publishes separate inspection checklists for several work types.
+When in doubt, confirm with the local building department before starting work.